Simulation-Decomposition/simdec-R/README.md

 If you use SimDec in your research we would appreciate a citation to the following publications:

+- Kozlova, M., & Yeomans, J. S. (2022).
+Monte Carlo Enhancement via Simulation Decomposition:
+  A “Must-Have” Inclusion for Many Disciplines.
+INFORMS Transactions on Education, 22(3), 147-159.
+Available here.

 - Kozlova, M., Moss, R. J., Yeomans, J. S., & Caers, J. (2024).
 Uncovering Heterogeneous Effects in Computational Models for Sustainable Decision-making.
 Environmental Modelling & Software, 171, 105898.
   [https://doi.org/10.1016/j.envsoft.2023.105898](https://doi.org/10.1016/j.envsoft.2023.105898)

-- Kozlova, M., Moss, R. J., Roy, P., Alam, A., & Yeomans, J. S. (2024).
+- Kozlova, M., Moss, R. J., Roy, P., Alam, A., & Yeomans, J. S. (forthcoming).
 SimDec algorithm and guidelines for its usage and interpretation.
-In M. Kozlova & J. S. Yeomans (Eds.), _Sensitivity Analysis for Business, Technology, and Policymaking.
-Made Easy with Simulation Decomposition_.
+In M. Kozlova & J. S. Yeomans (Eds.), Sensitivity Analysis for Business, Technology, and Policymaking.
+Made Easy with Simulation Decomposition.
 Routledge.
-[Available here](https://doi.org/10.4324/9781003453789-3).